pragdave/earmark/README.md

 takes a function that will be called for each node of the AST, where a leaf node is either a quadruple like `{"code", [{"class", "inline"}], ["some code"], %{}}` or a text leaf like `"some code"`

-The result of the function call must be:
+The result of the function call must be

 - for nodes → as described above